Welcome to Mountain Stream Meditation/Nevada City Insight Center

 Other community activities, such as potlucks, community workdays, board and committee meetings, and gatherings with other Buddhist meditation leaders and groups are also part of our programs.

-The retreat teachers, senior students and volunteers help plan our many events for this active community.
+The teachers, senior students and volunteers help plan our many events for this active community.
 Along with local churches, Mountain Stream Meditation continues to support the local shelter Hospitality House to feed and care for the homeless in Nevada County.

 Special Relationship With Other Organizations